 Dual diagnosis treatment centers strive to address both issues (mental health and addiction) at the same time by using a multidisciplinary approach.
 This sort of treatment plan typically involves going through medical detox, inpatient rehab, intensive outpatient rehab, and outpatient rehab, but with a focus on treating both disorders.
 Treating co-occurring disorders is necessary to heal fully from addiction and manage mental illness.

 There are even dual diagnosis treatment centers in Florida.
-If you or a loved one are struggling with addiction to cocaine or a co-occurring disorder of cocaine use and anxiety, specialized help from The Recovery Village Palm Beach is always available.
+If you or a loved one are struggling with addiction to cocaine or a co-occurring disorder of cocaine use and anxiety, specialized help from The Recovery Village Palm Beach at Baptist Health is always available.
 Contact us today to learn what personalized, confidential services we offer.